skylerspaeth/DotFiles/README.md

 - [`.vimrc`](#vimrc)

 ## Installation
 If you'd like to install any of the RCs from this repo, simply wget the one you want.
-For instance for zshrc (from anywhere):
+For instance, for zshrc (from anywhere):
 ```
 wget -P ~ https://raw.githubusercontent.com/skylerspaeth/DotFiles/master/.zshrc
 ```